 A gift as precise as the work.

-A unique tabletop tool, the Chopstick Master™ allows anybody, regardless of experience, age 8 and up, to make a pair of gallery quality chopsticks.
+A unique tabletop tool, the Chopstick Master™ allows anybody, regardless of experience, age 8 and up, to make a pair of gallery quality Chinese (5mm) chopsticks.

-Professional quality tool made primarily of anodized aluminum parts.
-Precision Mini Block Plane for superb finish; honing guide and abrasive strip easily allows you to keep the plane in top shape.
+The Chopstick Master Version 2 is made primarily of anodized aluminum parts.
+Mini Block Plane for superb finish; honing guide and abrasive strip easily allows you to keep the plane in top shape.
 It provides a unique woodworking experience for anyone, even those with zero woodworking experience.
 Easily accepts your own homemade chopstick blanks (7mm x 7mm x 270mm).

 410mm x 210mm x 85mm

 Chopstick Master Base Unit.
 Red Arm for 5mm Tip Chopsticks.
 Red Acrylic Clamping Wedges.
-Mini-Block Plane with Depth Skids.
-Pivoting Depth Sled.
+Mini-Block Plane with Acetyl Depth Skids & Acetyl Pivoting Depth Sled.
 8000 Grit Abrasive Sharpening Strip.
 400 Grit Finishing Sandpaper.
 30 Degree Honing Guide for Plane Iron.
 20 Chopstick Blanks (10 Pair) .
 10 Fabric Sleeves with Drawstring, 5 w/Blue Motif, 5 w/Red Motif.
-Oil Bottle.
+Empty Oil Bottle.
 Logo Marking Pencil.
 Instruction Manual

 What is the difference between the Chopstick Master 2015 (the original) and the Chopstick Master Version 2?